 The soldiers were the some of the toughest produced and they belonged to the army of the world's greatest super power.
 Yet even these troops wilted under the glare of the sun.
 As the temperature climbed to 110°F, the powdery dust kicked up by their feet and whipped by the wind choked their throats and stung their eyes; the mountainous terrain made for an uneven march and the high altitude left them gasping for breath.
-Worse still, it seemed that each rock-face and every ravine lurked the possibility of ambush and bloody death.
+Worse still, it seemed that the possibility of ambush and bloody death lurked behind each rock-face and every ravine.
 This was the road to Kandahar in 1880.
 And for the British and Indian troops there were hundreds of miles still to go.

 The Great Game

 In the Victorian Age, the jewel of the British Empire was India and Britain’s foreign policy was shaped around keeping the subcontinent secure from the external threats, especially those emanating from Imperial Russia.
 During the mid-19th century, the Tsar’s Empire had been expanding inexorably throughout Central Asia.
 The closer Tsarist borders came towards India, the more guarded and wary the British became.
 Persia, Afghanistan and the Ottoman Empire, became the setting of Imperial intrigues, espionage and attempts to dominate through soft power.
 This was the so-called ‘Great Game’.

 The source of the trouble that led to the Second Afghan War was rooted in Russia’s desire to cripple the Ottoman Empire and secure unfettered access through the Straights of Constantinople.
 Britain had guaranteed the Ottoman sovereignty in the event of invasion and was more than willing to use her superior navy to close the Dardanelles and blockade the Black Sea if the Russians made any aggressive moves.
 In response, Russia drew up well-publicised plans to march an army through Afghanistan and into India should hostilities ever break out.